Cœur à Cœur: Summary

 Because of the COVID-19 pandemic, the hosts weren't locked inside a glass house.
 Instead, they visited more than 60 locations all over Romandy.

 Once again, there was no glass house.
 The hosts visited a different canton each day: Bern on Saturday, Valais on Sunday, Fribourg on Monday, Geneva on Tuesday, Vaud on Wednesday, Jura on Thursday and Neuchâtel on Friday.

-This edition saw the return of the house glass, but it moved to a new city every day.
+These editions saw the return of the glass house, but it moved to a new city every day.